Opening of the Zinaida Serebriakova Exhibition at the State Tretyakov Gallery

 Such an exception — devoting the entire exhibition space to a single artist — had only previously been made for Mark Chagall’s retrospective.

-The need for a new exhibition of Serebriakova’s best works became clear after the great interest shown in the 2014 show at the Tretyakov Gallery — the first in Russia devoted entirely to the artist’s foreign period.
+The need for a new exhibition of Serebriakova’s best-known works became clear after the great interest shown in the 2014 show at the Tretyakov Gallery — the first in Russia devoted entirely to the artist’s foreign period.

 The first major exhibition of Serebriakova’s works at the Tretyakov Gallery took place in 1986.